mahdiyazdani/Hypermarket/docs/blurry-product-images.md

 # Blurry Product Images

-WooCommerce includes settings to change the size of product images for **Catalog**, **Single Product** and Thumbnail Images.
-When you install the theme, each of those settings will be set to the recommended sizes.

 !> For any customization and prior making any changes to the theme code, we recommend that you install [Hypermarket child theme](install-hypermarket-wordpress-child-theme).
 This ensures that your changes won’t be lost when updating to a new version of Hypermarket.

 ## Image types & sizes